jelix/resque-module/doc/implementing_jobs.md

 With Php-resque, Jobs are implemented into classes that should implement the  `Resque_JobInterface` interface (which declares the `perform()` method).
-In the Resque module, you can also implement Jobs into classes that implements the `\Jelix\Resque\JobInterface`, which inherits from the  `Resque_JobInterface` interface.
+In the Resque module, you can also implement Jobs into classes that implements the `\Jelix\Resque\Worker\JobInterface`, which inherits from the  `Resque_JobInterface` interface.
 The `JobInterface` interface adds a constructor accepting parameters for the job and the queue name.